 - Inflammatory bowel disease.

 - Malignancy probably accounts for around 1% of cases.
-Hairy cell leukaemia and Wegener's granulomatosis are the most common.
+Granulomatosis with polyangiitis (Wegener's granulomatosis) and hairy cell leukaemia are the most common.

 - Polyarteritis nodosa and Churg-Strauss syndrome have also been implicated.